 Millennials and homebuying don’t mix, or so seems to run the standard narrative.
-They’re too busy with their urban tribes, growing lumbersexual beards, living in their rented micro-unit apartments and stocking up on home brew supplies.
+They’re too busy with their urban tribes, growing lumbersexual beards, living in their rented micro-unit apartments, and stocking up on homebrew supplies.
 But is that really the case?
-Though some Millennials certainly fit this bill, last year proved that a sizable portion of the Millennial generation is no longer downsizing or enjoying the renter’s lifestyle.
+While some Millennials certainly fit this bill, last year proved that a sizable portion of the Millennial generation is no longer downsizing or enjoying the renter’s lifestyle.
 It’s predicted that this year, one of three homes will be purchased by Millennials, and like each generation before them, Millennials are bringing their own distinct approach to the homebuying process.

-The traditional dream of getting married, buying a house with a white picket fence and carrying your wife across the threshold has all but disintegrated.
+The traditional dream of getting married, buying a house with a white picket fence, and carrying your wife across the threshold has all but disintegrated.
 For Millennials, homebuying isn’t the aspirational dream that it once was.
 It’s a practical move.
 A sound financial decision.
 That dream wedding?
 It can wait.
 While it’s true that generations past have kept practical considerations in mind when buying a home, Millennials are taking it a step further.
-38 percent of American Millennials said that they would, or have, put off a wedding or honeymoon in order to afford to buy a home.
+Thirty-eight percent of American Millennials said they would, or have, put off a wedding or honeymoon in order to afford to buy a home.
 The dream—for now at least—is financial stability.
 Everything else is on hold.

-#2 – They’re getting financial help – in one way or another
+#2 – They’re getting financial help, one way or another.

 This will shock no one: the internet is a go-to resource during the Millennial homebuying process.
-Be it via resources like Zillow, Trulia or Redfin, or apps that tell you how walkable a certain city is, Milllennials are going online to make the best, most informed decisions about the homes they’re buying.
+Be it via resources like Zillow, Trulia, Redfin, or apps that tell you how walkable a certain city is, Millennials are going online to make the best, most informed decisions about the homes they’re buying.
 And some Millennials actually end up using that technology to buy their homes.
-Like actually purchase them.
-26% of Millennial homebuyers buy their home via mobile device.
+Like, to actually purchase them.
+26% of Millennial homebuyers bought their home via mobile device.
 In an attempt to meet them where they’re at, the industry is taking note and acting accordingly.
 We’re seeing more and more innovative online offerings and specialized campaigns targeting the Millennial consumer, like the lol-worthy Trulia haunted house prank.